 This function allows you to activate the panel's PC connection for system programming purposes.
-ALL of the panel's cause and effect programming, device and zone naming, zone dependency functions, etc., must be carried out using our separately PC programming software tools (XFP507).
-When the CONNECT TO PC? prompt appears, press the accept > button.
+ALL of the panel's cause and effect programming, device and zone naming, zone dependency functions, etc., must be carried out using our separate PC programming tools (part no. XFP507).
+When the CONNECT TO PC? prompt appears, press the accept ▶ button.
 If all connections are correct, the following message will appear:-